McCache/McCache-for-Python/README.md

 ## Design
 `McCache` overwrite both the `__setitem__()` and `__delitem__()` dunder methods of `OrderedDict` to shim in the communication sub-layer to sync-up the other members in the cluster.
 All changes to the cache dictionary are captured and queued up to be multicast out.
 The cache is all nodes will eventually be consistent under normal condition.

-Three DAEMON threads are started when this package is initialized.
+Three daemon threads are started when this package is initialized.
 They are:
-1. **Multicaster**. &nbsp;Whose job is to dequeue change operation messages and multicast them out into the cluster.
+1. **Multicaster**. &nbsp;Whose job is to dequeue local change operation messages and multicast them out into the cluster.
-2. **Listener**. &nbsp;Whose job is to listen for change operation messages multicast by other members in the cluster.
+2. **Listener**. &nbsp;Whose job is to listen for change operation messages multicast by other members in the cluster and immediately queue them up for processing.
+3. **Processor**. &nbsp;Whose job is to process the incoming changes.
-3. **Housekeeper**. &nbsp;Whose job is manage the acknowledgement of multicast messages.
+4. **Housekeeper**. &nbsp;Whose job is manage the acknowledgement of multicast messages.

 **UPD** is unreliable.
 We have to implement a guaranteed message transfer protocol over it in `McCache`.
 We did consider TCP but will have to implement management of peer-to-peer connection manager.
 Multi-casting is implemented on top of UDP and we selected it.
 Furthermore, the nature of `McCache` is to broadcast out changes and this align well with multicasting.  `McCache` prioritize operation that mutates the cache and only acknowledged these operations.
 In the future as our knowledge expand, we can return to re-evaluate this decision.